jpallares/minimal-mistakes/_posts/2020-09-27-factfulness.md

 ### 6. The **Generalization** Instinct.

-Generation can't be stopped but we can check if the use is correct.
+Generalization can't be stopped but we can check if the use is correct.
 Look for differences within groups, similarities across groups and differences across groups.
 Example:

 _It makes no sense to talk about “African countries” and “Africa’s problems” and yet people do, all the time.
 It leads to ridiculous outcomes like Ebola in Liberia and Sierra Leone affecting tourism in Kenya, a 100-hour drive across the continent.
 That is farther than London to Tehran._